ncsa/Nightingale_real/docs/source/accessing/logging_in.rst

    ssh hirop@ng-biology03

 In this case, you would been specifically told that "ng-biology03" would be your node to use for your computations.

+The two commands above can be combined into one by specifying the bastion host as a "jump" host.
+The jump host is used to connect you to your destination node without you needing to interact with it.
+In this example, user "test1" can log into the Nightingale login node "login01" directly without logging into the bastion host first.

+..

+   ssh test1@ngale-bastion-1.ncsa.illinois.edu test1@ng-login01

 **Note on Duo**